What is Efudix Cream?

 When is the best time to use the cream?

-Fluorouracil can react with sunlight and is best used during the cooler months, such as between Easter and Labour weekend.
+Fluorouracil can react with strong sunlight and is best used during the cooler months, such as between Easter and Labour weekend.
+The combination of Efudix and Daivonex can be used during summer, provided that the treatment area is protected from exposure to strong sunlight.